How to eat an elephant…I mean knit a sweater

 - 6/6 Finishing Touches: Working Patch Pockets – Picking up stitches in the middle of knitted fabric, seaming, elbow patches

-For this tutorial, I will be knitting the 1-2 year size (the second size in brackets); which will have a finished chest measurement of 23″, an upper arm of 8″, a sleeve length of 7″ and a hem to underarm length of 7″; ASSUMING I knit to the gauge specified in the pattern (more on gauge below)
+For this tutorial, I will be knitting the 1-2 year size; which will have a finished chest measurement of 24″, an upper arm of 8″, a sleeve length of 7″ and a hem to underarm length of 7″; assuming I knit to the gauge specified in the pattern (more on gauge below)

 Once you have chosen the size you would like to knit, look at the yarn requirements section of the pattern: